johnkisakye/Quick-Credit/README.md

 Email: joohn.kisakye@gmail.com

 ## Licence
-This project is licensed under the MIT License - see the LICENSE.md file above for details
+This project is licensed under the MIT License - see the LICENSE.md file above for details.

 ## Acknowledgments
 speacial thanks go to our all people whose tutorials have guided me in this project